Indraprastha Gas

-Indraprastha Gas Limited is an Indian natural gas distribution company that supplies natural gas as cooking and vehicular fuel.
-Established in 1998, the company operates primarily in Delhi-NCR including neighbouring cities like Noida.
-It is a Joint-Venture of GAIL, Bharat Petroleum, and the Government of Delhi to implement the City Gas Distribution Network.
+Indraprastha Gas Limited (IGL) is an Indian natural gas distribution company that supplies natural gas as cooking and vehicular fuel, primarily in Delhi NCR.
+Established in 1998, the company is a joint venture between GAIL, Bharat Petroleum, and the Government of Delhi.

 History

 IGL was incorporated in 1998, to take over and operate the Delhi City Gas Distribution Project from GAIL for laying a network of gas distribution pipelines in Delhi.
-The company started as a joint venture between GAIL, Bharat Petroleum and the Govt of Delhi.
+The company started as a joint venture between GAIL, Bharat Petroleum and the Government of Delhi to implement a city gas distribution network.

 The company went public in 2003, listing on the Bombay Stock Exchange and the National Stock Exchange.

 Operations

 As of 31 December 2017, IGL supplied piped natural gas to over 9,00,000 homes, over 2,000 commercial and more than 1,150 industrial establishments in the NCR.
 It also operates 425 CNG filling stations for natural gas vehicles.

 IGL sources its gas via the HVJ Gas Pipeline owned by GAIL.